-- Topics will be shared before the kickoff and allocated to the students during the kick-off session. - Students will be graded based on these four parts of the coursework: - o (1) a written seminar paper (75%) as well as - o (2) an oral presentation of the written paper, and the co-presentation (25%). - During the Kickoff meeting we will also allocate co-presentations
+- Topics see following slides, topics will be allocated to the students during the kick-off session. - Students will be graded based on these four parts of the coursework: - 1. a written seminar paper (70%) - 2. an oral presentation of the written paper, the presentation itself incl. the design and explanation of 5 Multiple Choice (MC) questions for the presented work (30%). - $\circ~$ Based on the MC question, we will have a MC Quiz.